-A key priority was flexibility to match existing capabilities, and provide future-proof functionality for website changes, expansion and maintenance.
+The key priority of the initiative was to not only match existing search capabilities, but also provide future-proof functionality for website changes, expansion, and maintenance.

-With a relatively tight timeline to replace the search solutions due to the lengths of contracts left in place with previous suppliers, the technical team at Squiz had their work cut out.
+With a relatively tight timeline to replace the search solutions due to the lengths of contracts left in place with previous suppliers, the technical team at Squiz got to work.

 Initially indexing almost 80,000 pages over the three websites, as well as over 14,000 PDF documents, the search solution had to be capable of guiding users through a myriad of content, as well as providing efficient and intuitive back-end control and maintenance options.

-Working with the designated technical teams from each council, Squiz responded to the challenging timelines and capability requests by rolling out a proven, robust and relatively low impact solution.
+Working with the designated technical teams from each council, Squiz responded to the challenging timelines and capability requests by rolling out a proven and robust solution.
 It met the deadlines set and provides an immensely better experience for end-users than that offered by its predecessors.